Make-School-Labs/General-Project-Setup-Guide/flask/readme.md

 ![flask-start-serve](./assests/flask-start-server.png)

-Visit the URL shown on your terminal from your browser amd you should see a 'Hello World!' text on display.
+Visit the URL shown on your terminal - <http://127.0.0.1:5000/> from your browser and you should see a 'Hello World!' text on display.

 ## Turn on debug mode